Super-NES/beautiful-jekyll/index.md

   }
 ```

 With a CRDT in place, our team was able to begin collaborating with one another.
 Our local operations would get sent to our relay server, which would then broadcast them out to the rest of the users.
-Those users would incorporate the changes and any conflicts would be seamlessly resolved due to the commutative and idempotent nature of CRDTS.
+Those users would incorporate the changes and any conflicts would be seamlessly resolved due to the commutative and idempotent nature of CRDTs.

 Eventual consistency was achieved. **HUZZAH!**